IQSS/glassfish-query-counter/README.md

 ## III.
 Run It

 1. Go to the page you would like to check: e.g. ```http://localhost:8080/dataset.xhtml?id=3&versionId=15```
-  - The log should continue SQL statements from the page load
+  - The log should contain SQL statements from the page load
 1. Run the python script, with the name of an output file:
 ```
 > cd 'glassfish-query-counter/scripts'